C2SP/CCTV/ed25519/README.md

 See https://hdevalence.ca/blog/2020-10-04-its-25519am for more details.
 This set of vectors is an extension of those discussed in that article.
+See also https://eprint.iacr.org/2020/823 for the extra security properties.

 ## Vectors format